nickft/mipams-jpeg-systems/example/README.md

 ## Introduction <a name="intro"></a>

-This submodule implements the JUMBF boxes as defined in JPEG systems — Part 4: Privacy and security standard
+This submodule implements a demo application that demonstrates how to use the mipams-jumbf library.
+Specifically, this application defines endpoints that allows a user to parse and generate JUMBF boxes.

 ## Deploying <a name="deployment"></a>